JonathanWilbur/punchcardos/README.md

 - [ ] Is it possible to make single-file `binutils` / `elfutils` commands?
 - [ ] Tools for blacklisting or removing modules?
+- [ ] Syslinux configuration
+- [ ] Clear kernel ring buffer messages from screen
+- [ ] Get a working C compiler
+- [ ] Shuffle kernel syscall numbers so malicious hardware is clueless
+- [ ] Make a linker
+- [ ] Make an assembler